MICROSCOPE instrument in-flight characterization: Control laws optimization

 The parameter set has been tested on ground during the free-fall test of the instrument in the drop tower of the ZARM institute \cite{liorzoucqg2}, with a modified electronics configuration with respect to the flight configuration in order to take into account the short free-fall duration of less than 10 seconds and higher disturbing environment.
 Because of this modification leading to a higher range by a factor 4 than the flight FRM, the performances did not correspond to the in-flight performances.
 However it still allowed us testing the control loop dynamics and check the servo-controlling of the test-masses at the center of their electrostatic cages and assessing the validity of the chosen PID parameters.

-The impact of the instrument control loop dynamics on the DFACS loop was tested through simulations by the CNES with the BVSS (Banc de Validation Système et SCAO) validation bench.

-However, soon after the launch, the processing of the 1kHz measurement data of the test-masses accelerations, provided over 8\,s, demonstrated the presence of large spectral lines in the frequency range $[10-25]Hz$, out of the measurement frequency band.
+In spite of the on-ground validation by simulation of the impact of the instrument control loop dynamics on the DFACS loop, soon after the launch, the processing of the 1kHz measurement data of the test-masses accelerations, provided over 8\,s, demonstrated the presence of large spectral lines in the frequency range $[10-25]Hz$, out of the measurement frequency band.
 These resonances in the control loop (Fig. \ref{fig:PIDchange}) have a larger impact on SUEP than SUREF.
-This lines can disturb the calibration tests during which a stimulus signal needs to be injected into the DFACS or instrument loop.
+These lines can disturb the calibration tests during which a stimulus signal needs to be injected into the DFACS or instrument loop.
+On-ground tests demonstrated the existence of these lines with test-masses not servo-controlled.
+An action/detection coupling was assumed to be the origin of these lines but they were deemed manageable at the time.
+But once in flight with servo-controlled test-masses, similar lines were observed as well, but at lower frequencies and with higher amplitude.
 It was therefore decided to adjust the controller parameters in flight in order to decrease the amplitude of those spectral lines.
 This was achieved by decreasing the PID gain in this frequency range that leads to reduce the frequency bandwidth.
 For that purpose the performances of the PID controller have been computed for different sets of parameters.
 The set providing the maximal attenuation of the gain around 10Hz, while keeping acceptable values for the gain and phase margins, was selected.
 The drawback of this new PID adjustment is the phase shift higher than the requirement.
 As the accelerometers measurements are used in the DFACS loop, it results in a delay in the DFACS loop.
 However, thanks to the remarkable performances of the DFACS \cite{robertcqg3}, this additional delay remains acceptable.

-The new PID adjustment was tested in flight during dedicated sessions, enabling us to confirm that the test-masses were servo-controlled at the center of their electrostatic cages and that the attenuation of the components at high frequencies was highly improved (see figure \ref{fig:PIDchange}).
+The new PID adjustment was tested in flight during dedicated sessions, enabling us to confirm that the test-masses were servo-controlled at the center of their electrostatic cages and that the attenuation of the components at high frequencies was highly improved (see Fig. \ref{fig:PIDchange}).

 Each axis of the four test-masses has its own well-tuned PID.
-The final set of parameters is presented in table \ref{table:PID}.
+The final set of parameters is presented in Tab. \ref{table:PID}.